 Yes.
 Golden Retrievers do change their coat color as they grow.

-However, they just get darker.
+They usually just get darker.
 They don’t change the color completely.
 Don’t expect your puppy to turn black, for example.

 Golden Retrievers puppies tend to get darker as they grow.
 Their coat changes color to fit that of their ears.